-Jay Allen, president of Wayfinder Family Services, will become president and chief executive officer of the organization on July 1, 2023.
+Jay Allen, president of Wayfinder Family Services, also became CEO of the organization on July 1, 2023.
 He brings considerable experience to his new role and an unwavering commitment to children.

 What is the greatest challenge faced by children and families today?

 Poverty, systemic racism and the impact of COVID, combined with the stresses of being in the child welfare system or living with a disability, created an unprecedented need for mental health services among children, youth and adults in Wayfinder’s programs.